Chaitanya31612/microservices-amazon-clone/Readme.md

    - Orders service consumes these events and updates the order status accordingly

 3. **Order Cancellation Flow**:
-   - User or system cancels an order
+   - User or system cancels an order, like if created an order and not proceeded with payment.
    - Orders service updates the order status to cancelled and publishes an `OrderUpdated` event
-   - Payments service consumes the event, checks the status, and cancels any pending payment processes if the status is cancelled
+   - Payments service consumes the event, checks the status, and cancels the order in its collection

-### Kafka Configuration

-The Kafka implementation uses the following configuration:

-- **Client ID**: Each service has a unique client ID for connecting to Kafka
-- **Consumer Groups**: Services are organized into consumer groups to ensure events are processed by the appropriate services
-- **Topics**: Different topics are used for different event types to organize the event flow
-- **Brokers**: Kafka brokers are deployed in the Kubernetes cluster and accessible to all services

 #### Kafka Async processing example